Honey14/note-app/README.md

 # Notes App
+### User can create and view notes
 Note app using Mobius and unit testing

 ## State Diagram
 ### List of notes screen